elenabortolato/elenabortolatonew.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a post doctoral research fellow in Statistics working with prof. Anotonio Canale in Padova researcher with the [Research fellow UniPD](https://www.stat.unipd.it/dipartimento/persone/research-fellows)
+I am a post doctoral research fellow in Statistics working with prof. Antonio Canale in Padova researcher with the [Research fellow UniPD](https://www.stat.unipd.it/dipartimento/persone/research-fellows)

 I earned my PhD in Statistics from the University of Padova in May 2024